harjuntioso/Notifikasi_Twilio/README.md

-This is simple notification feature for whatsapp massanger notification use Twilio
+This is simple example notification feature for whatsapp massanger notification use Twilio

 #Add this to your .env and fill with yours credential
 TWILIO_SID=''